stakater/mto-docs/content/cli/overview.md

 ### Output Formats

-All standard kubectl output formats and flags are supported:
+All standard kubectl output formats and flags are supported, so the plugin composes with existing tooling rather than replacing it:

 ```bash
 # YAML output